Sri Lanka Police: Current

 The current standard uniform comes from the last major changes made in 1974.
 However, several additions have been made since then for practical reasons.
 The old white uniform still remain as the full-dress uniform of gazetted officers above the rank of sub inspector SI, only worn for ceremonial occasions and weddings.
 This includes white tunic, trousers (or skirt), and medals, and is adorned with black epaulettes with rank insignia, a black leather cross belt with the lion head badge with whistle and chain, police badge-affixed black leather pouch, sword, and a white pith helmet.
 Senior gazetted officers (of and above ranks of ASP) may wear a waist sash in gold colour instead of the cross belt.
 Mounted officers wear a red tunic for ceremonial occasions with a gold cross belt and a black custodian helmet.
 Gazetted officers above the rank of sub inspector (SI), carry swords, and constables carry lances with a police pennant.

 The No.01 khaki uniform is worn for most formal occasions.
-This consists of a khaki jacket adorned with black epaulettes (Gazetted officers above the rank of sub inspector - SI), white shirt, black tie with khaki trousers or a skirt, black peaked cap and medals.
+This consists of a dark khaki jacket adorned with black epaulettes (Gazetted officers above the rank of sub inspector - SI), white shirt, black tie with dark khaki trousers or a skirt, black peaked cap and medals.

 The No.02 khaki uniform is the normal working uniform of all police officers.
-It consists of a khaki shirt (long or short sleeved), khaki trousers or a skirt, black peaked cap, and medals ribbons.
+It consists of a dark khaki shirt (long or short sleeved), dark khaki trousers or a skirt, black peaked cap, and medals ribbons.
 Gazetted officers of and above the grade of superintendent wear black "gorget patches" on all types of uniforms.
 Officers above the rank of sub inspector SI, tend to wear a short sleeve tunic like a "bush jacket" as part of their No.02 khaki uniform.
 Black sam browne belts are worn by Officers above the rank of sub inspector - SI, with traffic policemen wearing white peak caps and the white belt with sam browne belts on their khaki uniforms.
 Constables and sergeants wear their service numbers on their uniforms.
 For practical reasons overalls of green or black may be worn with boots when necessary.

 Special Task Force personnel usually wear khaki uniforms which are slightly lighter in colour.
 They tend to wear DPM camouflage uniforms with boots and bright green berets.